-Simply Nourish Dog Food receives the Advisor’s second highest tier rating of 4.5 stars.
+Simply Nourish Shreds Dog Food receives the Advisor’s top rating of 5 stars.

-Simply Nourish Chicken and Beef Stew was selected to represent the other products in the line for this review.
+Simply Nourish Shreds Adult Chicken and Rice Stew was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food

 Ingredients: Chicken, chicken broth, water sufficient for processing, carrots, tapioca starch, rice, sunflower oil, calcium lactate, xanthan gum, tricalcium phosphate, calcium carbonate, zinc sulfate, choline chloride, vitamin E supplement, ferrous sulfate, calcium pantothenate, niacin, thiamine mononitrate, vitamin A supplement, copper sulfate, manganese sulfate, riboflavin supplement, vitamin D3 supplement, pyridoxine hydrochloride, folic acid, potassium iodide, sodium selenite, vitamin B12 supplement